Mission partners are recruited by the Faith Impact Forum in response to requests received from our partner churches across the world.

-World Mission Council has a defined contribution pension agreement available for eligible employees.
+The Church of Scotland has a defined contribution pension agreement available for eligible employees.
 This is not contracted out for the purpose of any state pension provision.
 Overseas staff are required to complete a questionnaire to see if they are eligible to join the scheme.
-If it is not possible World Mission Council will pay an equivalent amount which could be used for personal pension provision arrangements.
+If it is not possible, the Church will pay an equivalent amount which could be used for personal pension provision arrangements.

 Where our Mission Partners work

 Get inspired by the stories of our Mission Partners carrying out mission work across the globe.

 Following a career in teaching, Muriel began training for ministry in 2000 and took up the post of parish minister in Cranhill, a Priority Area in the east end of Glasgow, in 2004.
 There, she worked closely with community organisations and helped develop Cranhill Development Trust.
 Muriel currently serves on the board of Place For Hope and has trained as a counsellor, an NVC (non-violent communication) practitioner and Capacitar facilitator.